 This newly expanded program was followed by an announcement in 2020 that UT Austin and the Michael & Susan Dell Foundation were partnering on UT For Me - Powered by the Dell Scholars.
 This program provides that, in addition to financial support, Pell eligible students will receive ongoing and individualized support that is often critical for the success of low-income college students.
-This support includes tutoring, counseling and access to technology as well as scholarships for those with the greatest financial need.
-It is a program that is specifically intended to increase the graduation rates for low income students to levels consistent with those of their peers, while minimizing student debt.
+This support includes tutoring, counseling, access to technology and scholarships for those with the greatest financial need.
+Its specific focus is to increase the graduation rates for low income students to levels consistent with those of their peers, while minimizing student debt.

-These and other accomplishments have resulted in UT Austin being recognized by independent third parties.
-According to the recently-released 2020-21 Center for World University Rankings, UT Austin ranks No. 33 in the world, No. 21 in the U.S. and No. 7 among U.S. public universities.
+UT Austin's successes have resulted in its being recognized by numerous independent third parties.
+According to the 2020-21 Center for World University Rankings, UT Austin ranks No. 33 in the world, No. 21 in the U.S. and No. 7 among U.S. public universities.
 In September 2020, UT Austin rose in U.S. News and World Report's undergraduate rankings to No. 42 - up six spots and the highest it has been since 1985.
-These accomplishments emphasize UT Austin's standing within the international academic community, and speak to the volume, reach and influence of its capabilities and expertise.
+And in October 2020 UT Austin was one of five institutions to be awarded the Seal of Excelencia, which is granted to universities committed to accelerating Latino student success.
+These accomplishments emphasize UT Austin's standing within the academic community, and speak to the volume, reach and influence of its capabilities and expertise.